Social Icons

 Directed by Neill Blomkamp

-Elysium is a movie that was full of so much potential, but just failed to just live up to it.
-The whole idea may look new, but the whole build up is just cliché upon cliché.
-Then there is the little use of Jodie Foster, which just amount to a total waste of the character.
+Elysium is a movie that was full of so much potential but just failed to live up to it.
+The whole idea may look new, but the buildup is just cliché upon cliché.
+Then there’s the underuse of Jodie Foster, which amounts to a total waste of the character.

-All that you will expect to see as you watch Elysium is what they removed from it.
-I expected to see an extraordinary, exceptional merge between Matt Damon’s character Max Da Costa and the robot like stuff they fused to his cerebral, but instead he looked like a grown man with polio.
+All that you’ll expect to see as you watch Elysium is what they removed from it.
+I expected to see an extraordinary, exceptional merge between Matt Damon’s character, Max Da Costa, and the robot-like stuff they fused to his cerebral, but instead, he looked like a grown man with polio.

-The political and social view of writer and director Neill Blomkamp (Who co-wrote and directed District 9 (2009)) is well received on my part: the rich seems to get better health care benefits than the poor.
+The political and social view of writer and director Neill Blomkamp (who co-wrote and directed District 9 (2009)) is well-received on my part: the rich seem to get better healthcare benefits than the poor.

-This science fiction action thriller about a future (2154) where there two classes of people live in a separate jurisdiction.
-We have the rich who live on an advanced space station called Elysium, built and controlled by a Corporation named Armadyne.
-And the poor live on an overpopulated, ruined Earth, controlled by a robot police force, which are under the control of Armadyne.
+This science fiction action thriller is set in the future (2154), where two classes of people live in separate jurisdictions.
+We have the rich, who live on an advanced space station called Elysium, built and controlled by a corporation named Armadyne.
+And the poor, who live on an overpopulated, ruined Earth, controlled by a robot police force under the control of Armadyne.

-In Elysium there are no diseases, poverty, or war.
-Due to advancement in technology a Med-Pod exist in Elysium which can heal you of any disease or abnormality, it can even go as far as to regenerate a body part that was damaged.
+In Elysium, there are no diseases, poverty, or war.
+Due to advancements in technology, a Med-Pod exists in Elysium that can heal you of any disease or abnormality.
+It can even go as far as regenerating a damaged body part.

-Things will have remained as such, till when Max was involved in an industrial accident which exposed him to lethal levels of radiation that will eventually kill him in five days.
+Things would have remained as they were until Max was involved in an industrial accident that exposed him to lethal levels of radiation, which will eventually kill him in five days.

-Max not wanting to die, seeks help from a smuggler named Spider, who agrees to help Max get into Elysium so as to get to a Med-Pod that will save his life, if Max in turn helps him steal information from the man who had Max fired after the accident, Max happily agrees.
+Max, not wanting to die, seeks help from a smuggler named Spider, who agrees to help Max get into Elysium to access a Med-Pod that will save his life—if Max, in turn, helps him steal information from the man who had Max fired after the accident.
+Max happily agrees.

-Spider seeing that Max is struggling to even be on his feet, arranges for Max to receive bio-medical implants, including a rudimentary exoskeleton that increases his strength.
+Spider, seeing that Max is struggling to even stay on his feet, arranges for Max to receive biomedical implants, including a rudimentary exoskeleton that increases his strength.

-From here on, I will have to leave you to go watch the movie to see how it all pans out.
+From here on, I’ll have to leave you to go watch the movie to see how it all pans out.

 0 comments: